AmpersandTarski/documentation/installing-ampersand/installing-the-tools-manually.md

 Ampersand allows you to generate a working prototype of your ampersand model.
 An Ampersand prototype is a website that requires a webserver to run on and a \(My\)SQL database server.
 This chapter describes the prerequisites for getting such prototypes up, and running.

-Suppose you have an ampersand script called myModel.adl with the following content:
+Suppose you have an ampersand script called `myModel.adl` with the following content (if you do not have it, then copy the below text and paste it into a document that you save under `myModel.adl` - some browsers (e.g. IE) show line numbers in the below text, which you will need to remove before saving the file):

 ```text
 CONTEXT HelloWorld IN ENGLISH